Safety on the Slopes

 Holiday Valley Drone Policy

 Drones are not allowed at Holiday Valley during operating hours.
 Special permission may be granted to FAA licensed pilots during non-operating hours.
-Requests should be directed to Customer Service Manager, Donna Hallick at (716) 699-3931.
+Requests should be directed to marketing at 716-699-3905.